General-relativistic and non-ideal radiative cooling in neutron star magnetospheres: Numerical study of radiatively cooled plasma dynamics in curved spacetime

 \subsection{Simulation framework}

-The dynamics of radiatively cooled plasmas in neutron star magnetospheres are usually studied numerically with general-relativistic particle-in-cell codes \citep{grpic1,grpic2,grpic3,osirisgr}.
+The dynamics of radiatively cooled plasmas in neutron star magnetospheres are usually studied numerically with general-relativistic particle-in-cell (GR-PIC) codes \citep{grpic1,grpic2,grpic3,osirisgr}.
 For the purposes of studying how curved spacetime effects modify the formation and evolution of inverted momentum distributions, it suffices to assume that the electromagnetic fields are stationary in time and determined by the global structure for an aligned rotating magnetic dipole in curved spacetime \citep{rezzollafields}, since the timescale of evolution of the fields is typically much longer than the characteristic timescales for particle motion and synchrotron emission in the inner magnetosphere \citep{pulsarmagconfirm5,luminosityformula2,statfieldsapprox4,fieldevolution}.

-This approximation is valid as long as the timescales associated with the dynamics of inverted distributions, i.e., the ring formation time, are much smaller than the dynamical evolution of collective plasma effects.
+Therefore, the stationary field approximation is valid as long as the timescales associated with the dynamics of inverted distributions, i.e., the ring formation time, are much smaller than the dynamical evolution of collective plasma effects.
+In addition, we note that the electromagnetic field configuration may be modified by gravitational charge-dependent drifts.
+Such corrections are expected to be smaller than the GR-induced modifications already incorporated into the external field expressions, and will only alter the plasma distribution after the onset of collective effects.
+Nevertheless, we conjecture that the instabilities developed from the population inversion observed here will not be significantly different.

 In our physical system, and before the onset of collective plasma processes, the hierarchy of physical timescales is described by: